tasks/docs/docs/caldav_intro.md

 sidebar_label: About CalDAV
 ---

 CalDAV [[Wikipedia](https://en.wikipedia.org/wiki/CalDAV)] is an Internet standard for client access to scheduling information on a remote server.
 CalDAV is typically used for synchronizing calendars with services such as Google Calendar and Apple's iCloud Calendar, however the CalDAV protocol also includes a specification for to-do list entries.

-CalDAV support is under active development and additional synchronization capabilities will be added.
+CalDAV support is still under development and additional synchronization capabilities will be added.
 Currently the following data is synchronized through CalDAV:

 * Title
 * Due date and time
 * Priority
 * Recurrence
 * Description
+* Tags
+* Multi-level subtasks

 ### Additional features